CesSolutions/Ces.ClassToJson/README.md

   - **Convert To Json:** Convert selected objects in tree view ot entire assembly to JSON string and save to file.
   - **All Objects:** If user check this, application convert all objects inassembly to jsonstring and save to output file and ignore selected objects in tree view.
   - **Overwrite if file exist:** Because of default naming of out JSON file consist of a fixed string and current date with time (ClassToJSon _ 2025-10-25 _ 23-20-65), it is possible that user click on convert button twice in a minute.
 If file exist already, application throw an exception otherwise user check this option to overwrite on existig file.
-  - **Remove Namespace Delimiter** If check this option and do not define any delimiter in text box, (.) will remove from namespace
+  - **Remove Namespace Delimiter:** If check this option and do not define any delimiter in text box, (.) will remove from namespace
+  - **AddDataType:** Add value in front of property of json model randomly (StimulDesinger detect data type by value)

 <div align="center">
 <img src="https://github.com/user-attachments/assets/0cb79907-e03b-4680-ac2a-c1697b90d157" width=1000>